Shreyanshkhemesara/Wordle-using-c/README.md

 - Child.c is the file that checks the input user word and returns the desired results.

 > Team Members:
+- Shreyansh Khemesara
+- Aditya Raj
+- Vaibhav Jindal
-> Shreyansh Khemesara, Aditya Raj, Vaibhav Jindal, Preksha Anand.
+- Preksha Anand.